 INTRODUCTION

-The terminology and vocabulary used for municipal governance differ among ULBs across India due to the federal structure of governance, state-specific laws, and varying eGovernance system implementations.
+The terminology and vocabulary used for municipal governance differ among ULBs across India due to the federal structure of governance, state-specific laws, and varying e-Governance system implementations.
 Non-standardized interfaces and storage also result in challenges related to data interpretation and interoperability.
 As a consequence, measuring municipal performance can lead to significant inconsistencies not only from city to city but also from state to state.
 Therefore, without clear definitions, vocabulary, specifications, and benchmarks for municipal governance, it is challenging to enable 'data-driven governance.'

 The municipal governance standards are being designed to include minimum base data elements common across municipal services in ULBs/development authorities or parastatals to ensure interoperability, harmonization, and data-driven governance.
 ULBs with more complex processes can adopt and expand on these initiatives.
-The knowledge standards will help,
+The knowledge standards will help:

-identifying and categorizing important data elements for a domain
+identifying and categorizing important data elements for a domain;

-resolving differences in terminology for urban governance
+resolving differences in terminology for urban governance; and

-to analyse current city domain models, processes, reports & KPIs; thus, retrofitting existing data models with missing data
+to analyse current city domain models, processes, reports and KPIs; thus, retrofitting existing data models with missing data.

 The water and sewerage taxonomy defined in this standard includes common water and sewerage entities, channels, processes, stakeholders, reports and KPIs and their definitions.
 All definitions in this standard are notional definitions for conceptual purposes.
 The actual definition of entities for water and sewerage purposes should be considered as per state and local legislations.
 The taxonomy structure in this document is scalable both vertically and horizontally to accommodate ULB specific complexities as well as change in people, process and technology over time.